 • In 2013, O’Leary was a dominant force on a Florida State squad that set the national record for points (723).
-One of three finalists for the Mackey Award, O’Leary was named to the All-ACC Second Team and All-America Third Team from CBSSports.com and Lindy’s.
-O’Leary averaged 16.9 yards per catch - a mark that led all tight ends in the nation and 27 of his 33 receptions went for a touchdown or a first down.
+One of three finalists for the Mackey Award, O’Leary was named to the All-ACC Second Team and scored All-America Third Team from CBSSports.com and Lindy’s.
+O’Leary averaged 16.9 yards per catch - a mark that led all tight ends in the nation.
 In addition to helping the Seminoles set the national points mark, O’Leary’s blocking and receiving talents helped the Noles set the FSU and ACC record for single-season total offense (7,267 yards), points per game (51.6) and yards per play (7.67), while leading the country with 94 touchdowns.

-• It’s no coincidence that O’Leary had two of the best seasons of any tight end in the country in Brewster’s first two years at FSU.
+• It’s no coincidence that Florida State has had some of the nation’s top tight end play in Brewster’s three years at FSU.
 Brewster was the tight ends coach for the San Diego Chargers from 2002-04 and the Denver Broncos from 2005-06 after coaching that same position at North Carolina from 1989-97 and Texas from 1998-2001.
 Brewster coached All-Pro tight end Antonio Gates while with the Chargers and saw six tight ends sign NFL contracts during his UNC and Texas tenures.
 He was the head coach at Minnesota from 2007-10 and the wide receivers coach at Mississippi State in 2012.

-• In his role as FSU’s recruiting coordinator, Brewster and the Seminoles landed the nation’s second-best recruiting class by ESPN and No. 3-ranked class from 247Sports in 2015.
-Among this year’s recruiting class was three five-star and 12 four-star recruits, including three of the top 11 players in the country as rated by ESPN.
+• In addition to FSU’s No. 1-ranked class by ESPN in 2016, Brewster and the Seminoles landed the nation’s second-best recruiting class by ESPN and No. 3-ranked class from 247Sports in 2015.
+Among the 2015 recruiting class was three five-star and 12 four-star recruits, including three of the top 11 players in the country as rated by ESPN.

 • Brewster joined the Florida State coaching staff in February of 2013 following a stint in 2012 as the wide receivers coach at Mississippi State where he helped the Bulldogs break several records.
 Brewster was the head coach of the Minnesota Golden Gophers from 2007-2010 before spending the 2011 season as a college football analyst for Fox Sports.
 He led the Golden Gophers to the Insight Bowl in both 2008 and 2009, while Brewster’s teams have played in 15 bowl games overall.
 Prior to Minnesota, Brewster spent five seasons in the National Football League.
 He concluded his second season as tight ends coach for the Denver Broncos in 2006.
 Brewster instructed the San Diego Chargers tight ends from 2002-04 and held additional responsibilities as the team’s assistant head coach for the 2004 season.